 Early summer control of sericea lespedeza using herbicides

 Sericea lespedeza is a major invasive species of concern on rangeland, pasture, and some CRP acres in Kansas.
-This state-wide noxious weed infests over 600,000 acres in Kansas (Figure 1).
+This Category C noxious weed infests over 658,000 acres in Kansas (Figure 1).
 Category C noxious weeds are those that are well established and known to exist in large or extensive populations.
 Control efforts should be directed at reducing or eliminating new infestations as well as using approved control methods on established populations.

 Sericea lespedeza is a perennial legume with trifoliate leaves.
 The leaves are club or wedged shaped (Figure 2).
 Plants are usually about 3 feet tall, but can grow to several feet in height under ideal conditions.
 Plants will start to bloom in August with white to cream-colored flowers with a purple throat.
 Most seed production occurs in September.

 Figure 2.
 Trifoliate, wedge-shaped leaflets of sericea lespedeza.
 Photo by Walt Fick, K-State Research and Extension.

 June is a good time for control of sericea lespedeza using herbicides.
 At this time, sericea lespedeza is in a vegetative growth stage (Figure 3) and is rapidly growing.
 By the end of June plants will begin to branch and become woodier.

 Figure 3.
 Vegetative growth stage of sericea lespedeza.
 Photo by Walt Fick, K-State Research and Extension.